kevinoctober/google-homepage/README.md

 This site is a project on the Odin Project - see more at www.theodinproject.com.

 It is a clone of the google homepage for the purposes of learning HTML, CSS and git concepts.

+None of the links are live and the search bar is not active.